hasanmoudud/geocompr/main.md

 ]

 In the the computing age algorithm refers to a series of steps that take clearly defined input to produce an output.
-Algorithms are often first envisioned flow charts and psuedocode showing the aim of the process before being implemented in a formal language such as R.
+Algorithms are often first envisioned in flow charts and psuedocode showing the aim of the process before being implemented in a formal language such as R.
 Because the same algorithm will be used many times on the different inputs it rarely makes sense to type out the entire algorithm each time: algorithms are most easily used when they are implemented inside functions (see section \@ref(functions)).

 Geoalgorithms (also referred to as *GIS Algorithms*, in a book of the same name) are a special case of algorithm that take geographic data as input and, generally, return geographic results [@xiao_gis_2016].